-- (1) name: the name of the property of your class. - (2) column (optional defaults to the property name): the name of the mapped database table column. - (3) type (optional): a name that indicates the NHibernate type. - (4) update, insert (optional defaults to true): specifies that the mapped columns should be included in SQL UPDATE and/or INSERT statements.
+- (1) name: the name of the property of your class. - (2) column (optional defaults to the property name): the name of the mapped database table column. - (3) type (optional): a name that indicates the NHibernate type. - (4) update, insert (optional defaults to true): specifies that the mapped columns should be included in SQL update and/or insert statements.
 Setting both to false allows a pure "derived" property whose value is initialized from some other property that maps to the same column(s) or by a trigger or other application. - (5) formula (optional): an SQL expression that defines the value for a computed property.
 Computed properties do not have a column mapping of their own. - (6) access (optional defaults to property): the strategy NHibernate should use for accessing the property value. - (7) optimistic-lock (optional defaults to true): specifies that updates to this property do or do not require acquisition of the optimistic lock.
 In other words, determines if a version increment should occur when this property is dirty. - (8) generated (optional defaults to never): specifies that this property value is actually generated by the database.
 See the discussion of generated properties. - (9) lazy (optional defaults to false): specifies that this property is lazy.
 A lazy property is not loaded when the object is initially loaded, unless the fetch mode has been overridden in a specific query.
-Values for lazy properties are loaded when any lazy property of the object is accessed.
-Having lazy properties causes instances of the entity to be loaded as proxies.
-Theses proxies ignore the class proxy setting and always derives from the persistent class, requiring its members to be overridable. - (10) not-null (optional defaults to false): sets the column nullability for DDL generation. - (11) unique (optional defaults to false): sets the column uniqueness for DDL generation.
-Use unique-key instead if the value is unique only in combination with other properties. - (12) unique-key (optional): a logical name for an unique index for DDL generation.
+Values for lazy properties are loaded per lazy-group. - Having lazy properties causes instances of the entity to be loaded as proxies.
+Theses proxies ignore the class proxy setting and always derives from the persistent class, requiring its members to be overridable. - (10) lazy-group (optional defaults to DEFAULT): if the property is lazy, its lazy-loading group.
+When a lazy property is accessed, the other lazy properties of the lazy group are also loaded with it. - (11) not-null (optional defaults to false): sets the column nullability for DDL generation. - (12) unique (optional defaults to false): sets the column uniqueness for DDL generation.
+Use unique-key instead if the value is unique only in combination with other properties. - (13) unique-key (optional): a logical name for an unique index for DDL generation.
 The column will be included in the index, along with other columns sharing the same unique-key logical name.
-The actual index name depends on the dialect. - (13) index (optional): a logical name for an index for DDL generation.
+The actual index name depends on the dialect. - (14) index (optional): a logical name for an index for DDL generation.
 The column will be included in the index, along with other columns sharing the same index logical name.
-The actual index name depends on the dialect. - (14) length (optional): if the type takes a length and does not already specify it, its length. - (15) precision (optional): if the type takes a precision and does not already specify it, its precision. - (16) scale (optional): if the type takes a scale and does not already specify it, its scale.
+The actual index name depends on the dialect. - (15) length (optional): if the type takes a length and does not already specify it, its length. - (16) precision (optional): if the type takes a precision and does not already specify it, its precision. - (17) scale (optional): if the type takes a scale and does not already specify it, its scale.